douglatornell/2014-09-25-ubc/novice/hg/02-collab.md

 <img src="img/bitbucket-find-repo-string.png" width="800px" alt="Where to Find Repository URL on BitBucket" />

-Change the 'ssh://' string to 'https://' in the url [protocol](../../gloss.html#protocol).
-It's slightly less convenient for day-to-day use, but much less work for beginners to set up.

 Copy that URL from the browser, go into the local `planets` repository, and use your text editor to add the following lines to `.hg/hgrc`: